New Data Shows Traders Should Avoid Bear Flag Patterns!

 Traders should pay attention to volume when trading a bear flag chart pattern.
 Higher volume on the upward breakout is often considered a trend confirmation.
 This means traders should be vigilant and wait for higher volumes before entering a trade on any breakout situation.

-The Psychology of Bear Flag Patterns
+The Psychology of Bear Flags

 The psychology behind a bear flag chart pattern is similar to that of other continuation patterns, except that it is more volatile.
 It reflects the market’s strong commitment to continue moving in the same downward direction despite any short-term consolidation.
 Traders should know the previous trend and ensure it’s still intact before entering a trade.

-The Bear Flag Pattern Timeframe
+Bear Flag Timeframes

 Bear Flags can form in any timeframe but occur more frequently in hourly and daily charts.
 Flags happen quickly and usually last no longer than three weeks.